slalom/eks-iac/README.md

 Should the EKS Worker EBS volumes be encrypted?
 Should the EKS Cluster Endpoint be private or public?

+# Troubleshooting
+* Run `aws sts get-caller-identity` to see who you are logged in as
+* To Assume a role - `aws sts assume-role --role-arn arn:aws:iam::Account_ID:role/ROLE_NAME --role-session-name eks-my-session`

 # Sample terraform.tfvars
 ## Create terraform.tfvars in your root folder with these variables